Ms Karen Turnbull is our Online Safety Lead. She works closely with our online safety team who meet half-termly.

 - advise fellow pupils on how to protect themselves when browsing the internet, using social media on smart phones and tablets, or playing online games.

-- meet twice per term with the online safety coordinator
+- meet twice per term with the online safety lead

 - complete termly challenges relating to online safety

-They keep everybody up to date with their latest information and challenges using a noticeboard in the playground:
+- keep everybody up to date with latest information and challenges.

 Keeping your family safe

 We recognise how important it is that we work closely with parents to ensure the messages children receive about online safety are consistent.

 It is important that parents regularly speak to their children about how they can keep themselves safe and how to behave responsibly online.

 Please remember the importance of monitoring what your child does online, including on mobile phones, tablets and when gaming, and of talking to them about what to do if anything inappropriate happens.
 If you have any questions, please talk to your child's class teacher, or ask your child!